daarnolducsd/ep5book/docs/04-week4.md

 ```

 We find that $\hat{\beta}^{above}$ = 0.095.
-Treatment increases percent score correct by 9.5 percentage points for above-median scoring students.
+Treatment increases the percent correct by 9.5 percentage points for above-median scoring students.
 We find $\hat{\beta}^{below}$ = 0.088.
-Treatment increases percent score correct by 8.8 percentage points for below-median scoring students.
+Treatment increases the percent correct by 8.8 percentage points for below-median scoring students.
 The treatment effect is slightly larger for above-median scoring students, but quite similar overall.

 To summarize our results in this chapter, we tested for heterogeneity in treatment effects by (1) gender, (2) SES status and (3) baseline achievement.
 While we found some evidence of heterogeneity, impacts were large and positive for all groups.
 This provides evidence on the **external validity** of the treatment.
 If we expand this program to more students, perhaps with different baseline characteristics, we might predict that it will still be effective given its ability to raise test scores for different types of students.

 ## Conclusion

-In this final section we will summarize what we have learned so far and then present additional results from Muralidharan, Singh, and Ganimian (2019).
+In this final section, we will summarize what we have learned so far and then present additional results from Muralidharan, Singh, and Ganimian (2019).
 The motivation for Muralidharan, Singh, and Ganimian (2019) is that in certain settings, there may be a mismatch between students' level of understanding and the curriculum they are being taught.
 One potential tool that can be used to alleviate this problem is technology.
 In Muralidharan, Singh, and Ganimian (2019), the authors test if Mindspark, a software that aims to teach-at-the-right level is successful in increasing test scores.
 In this chapter, we used the data from this experiment and found large test score gains.

 Whenever you find some experimental result, you might want to think carefully about what is driving the result.
 For example, the treatment in this setting is really a combination of a few things.